 - We actively recruit young people for our stage productions – for examples, 16 youngsters were in the ensemble of our 2017 production of “The Hunchback of Notre Dame” and 2 assisted backstage.

-- Summer Music Camp offers instruction in voice, acting, dance, and stagecraft to 134 kids in June 2018.
+- Summer Music Camp offers instruction in voice, acting, dance, and stagecraft.
 In 2020, during the COVID-19 Pandemic, we turned the camp into a series of master classes with individualized attention and instruction.
 In 2021 we look forward to going back to our regular format with masks featuring songs and selections from a variety of shows.

 We also plan special enrichment seminars for the Evergreen Chorale.
 For example, on October 11, 2017, the Evergreen Chorale welcomed composer Ola Gjeilo for a workshop with the choir and the Evergreen High School Choral Images choir.